atombrenner/photo-timeline/README.md

 - if we need to use `fs-extra` for high-level file operations, e.g. moving files across file systems, we can also use the more convenient wrapper functions
-- at least on unix, it seems to be fine to have thousands of move operations running in parallel with Promise.all(), so no limits are implemented
+- at least on unix, it seems to be fine to have tens of thousands of move operations running in parallel with `Promise.all()`, so no limits are implemented

 ### Timestamp based index and filename generation